Marine Corps Good Conduct Medal

 Criteria: Outstanding performance and conduct during three years of continuous active enlisted service in the U.S. Marine Corps

-The USMC Good Conduct Medal is awarded for outstanding performance, based on good conduct and faithful service for three- year periods of continuous active enlisted service.
+The Marine Corps Good Conduct Medal is awarded for outstanding performance, based on good conduct and faithful service for three- year periods of continuous active enlisted service.
 This medal is worn after the Prisoner of War Medal and before the Selected Marine Corps Reserve Medal.

-The USMC Good Conduct Medal was established by the Secretary of the Navy on July 20, 1896.
+The Marine Corps Good Conduct Medal was established by the Secretary of the Navy on July 20, 1896.
 The medal is awarded to an enlisted Marine for obedience, sobriety, military proficiency, neatness and intelligence during three years of continuous active service.
 The Marine receiving the award must have had no convictions by court martial and no more than one nonjudicial punishment during the three-year period.
-For the first award, the medal may be awarded to the next-of-kin in those cases where the individual is missing in action or dies of wounds received in combat.
-A Marine may also receive the medal if separated from the service as a result of wounds incurred in combat.